 Franklin Barbecue Pit by Aaron Franklin

-The king of Texas barbecue, Aaron Franklin, is now gunning to be the king of backyard smokers.
+Texas barbecue royalty Aaron Franklin is now gunning to be the king of backyard smokers.
 The man behind Franklin Barbecue has been tinkering with this home-friendly design for years, engineering it for maximum airflow and convection, and he’s finally ready to release it to the public.
 Each 600-pound steel pit includes a double-walled firebox, 42-inch cook chamber with a water pan shelf and cooking grate, and a removable smokestack that reaches more than six feet high.
 Each pit is made by hand in Austin and can be delivered in its natural steel patina or a colorful powder coat.
 While you won’t reach Franklin’s output anytime soon—he cooks more than 100 briskets every day—you will be able to smoke three briskets at once, which will hopefully satisfy your household for a day.